Texas Journeyman vs. Master Electrician: Key Differences

 Key Differences in Scope, Responsibility, and Opportunity

 A key difference lies in leadership.
-A Journeyman works under a Master, while a supervising master electrician is responsible for the work of all electricians on a job site, including journeymen and apprentices.
-This supervisory role extends beyond technical oversight into full-fledged project management, which includes scheduling, coordinating with other trades, and ensuring the project adheres to timelines and budgets.
+While a Journeyman works under a Master, a supervising master electrician is responsible for the work of all electricians on a job site.
+This includes technical oversight, scheduling, and ensuring adherence to budgets and timelines.

 Navigating the Upgrade: The Master Electrician Examination